 That brought us to Dartington, and the job which made the move possible was in Plymouth.
 That job I took didn’t turn out as I expected, and that experience and my current predicament has forced me to think again about what I want to do.
 That led me to come up with the same list of priorities as we did as a family, but for my professional life.

 Switching career paths in the current financial climate might be a risk, but a calculated risk.
-The pandemic has forced many organisations to enable home working en masse, which has been possible for years, but was prevented by the perceived risks, issues and costs.
+The pandemic has forced many organisations to enable home working en masse, which has been possible for years, but was prevented by the perceived risks and costs.
 It’s also driven a significant rise in the consumption of cloud based collaboration services (most noticeably Microsoft Teams), and a proliferation of BYOD end user devices.
-This will force those organisations who haven’t already done so to adopt the zero trust model (with defence in depth, multi-factor authentication, better threat detection through logging and auditing and more granular and ‘Just In Time’ access control).
+This will force those organisations who haven’t already done so to adopt the zero trust model (with multi-factor authentication, device management and compliance and policy based access).

 It’s a daunting move, and whilst it’s a calculated risk it could still go wrong.
 I got it wrong once before, hopefully I’ve learned from that experience!